 What number of are there?
 Estimates range; however, there are within the region of several hundred thousand.

 What is Yazidism?
 The religion has roots in Sufism, Zoroastrianism (a historical Persian religion), and Christianity.
 Relevant to Yazidism is the veneration of the fallen angel Melek Taurus.
 Who’s Melek Tawwus?
-Melek Tawwus, or ‘Peacock Angel,’ is one among seven angels which can be key to Yazidi ideals.
-Not like Devil in Christianity, Tawwus is forgiven with the aid of God and returns to paradise Persecution: The significance of Melek Tawwus to the Yazidis has led them to be brandished as ‘satan worshipers.’
+Melek Tawwus, or ‘Peacock Angel,’ is among seven angels that can be key to Yazidi ideals.
+Unlike Devil in Christianity, Tawwus is forgiven with the aid of God and returns to paradise Persecution: The significance of Melek Tawwus to the Yazidis has led them to be brandished as ‘satan worshipers.’
 Numerous corporations and civilizations have persecuted the Yazidis.
 Isil is simply the most recent instance.

-Because of the taboo, many ladies cannot speak freely approximately whether they had been victims of rape.
-Later, Halo turned into despatched south to Anbar province, additionally in Isil hands, passing via a dozen Arab families before fetching up in Raqqa, Syria.
+Because of the taboo, many ladies cannot speak freely approximately whether they have been victims of rape.
+Later, Halo became despatched south to Anbar province, additionally in Isil’s hands, passing via a dozen Arab families before fetching up in Raqqa, Syria.
 She became offered on the infamous slave market.
 With different Yazidi women, she became saved in a hall frequented by guys coming to look at them.
 The satisfactory-searching ladies have been sold for more; however, all girls have been sold freely to Isil emirs or opponents for the right price, making a reachable profit for the organization.

-Until this point, Halo had no phone, no get entry to the outside international.
+Until this point, Halo had no phone and no get entry to the outside international.
 Chad, her husband, didn’t hear from her for almost a year.
-He is fighting someplace else with the Peshmerga, the Iraqi Kurdish forces when Isil raided their village.
-Halo spent 9 months in Raqqa with an Arab family with links to ISIL.
+He is fighting somewhere else with the Iraqi Kurdish forces, the Peshmerga when Isil raided their village.
+Halo spent nine months in Raqqa with an Arab family with links to ISIL.
 Right here, she was chargeable for going to the market and buying family materials – freedoms she hadn’t tasted for many months.
 A member of the family, taking pity, gave her access to a smartphone.

-She and her kids hid in a bunker for 5 days with other Yazidis.
+She and her kids hid in a bunker for five days with other Yazidis.
 In the end, driving via the night, they reached the safety of the Kurdish-controlled town of Kobane.
-From there, it was no longer a brief hop (seven hours in an automobile) however a rather safe one to Duhok.
-Way to Abdullah, Halo’s ordeal changed into over.
+From there, it was no longer a brief hop (seven hours in an automobile) but rather safe to Duhok.
+Way to Abdullah, Halo’s ordeal changed over.
 Before Isil, the Yazidis of Sinjar numbered approximately 400,000.
-Consistent with the Kurdistan Nearby Authorities’s Office of Kidnapped Affairs – hooked up to record and fund rescue operations – Isil accomplished three,000 Yazidi men.
+Consistent with the Kurdistan Nearby Authorities’ Office of Kidnapped Affairs – hooked up to record and fund rescue operations – Isil accomplished three 000 Yazidi men.
 Extra than 6 Daesh” is an Arabic acronym for “Al-Dawla al-Islamiya fi Iraq wa al-Sham,” the total call of the organization that calls itself Islamic Country but formerly was Islamic State of Iraq and Levant, or ISIL.
-The acronym is favored by mainstream Muslims, who say the time period “Islamic Kingdom” offers a nonsecular dignity to what is definitely a terrorist sect.
+The acronym is favored by mainstream Muslims, who say the period “Islamic Kingdom” offers a nonsecular dignity to what is a terrorist sect.

-“Daesh” additionally sounds much like the Arabic word “Dates” – or “one who sows discord” – and as such is appeared as tremendously insulting through Isil followers.
+“Daesh” additionally sounds much like the Arabic word “Dates” – or “one who sows discord” – and as such, it appeared as tremendously insulting to Isil’s followers.
 In July, a group of a hundred and twenty British MPs wrote to Lord Hall, the director-preferred of the BBC, urging him to coach his body of workers to use “Daesh” as nicely.
-Lord hall said that might wreck BBC impartiality regulations by giving viewers the influence that the BBC turned into explicitly supporting the group’s fighters.
+Lord Hall said that might wreck BBC impartiality regulations by giving viewers the influence that the BBC turned into explicitly supporting the group’s fighters.